microsoft/WindowsAppSDK/specs/README.md

 This directory contains archived and in-progress spec documents for APIs in Project Reunion.

-Documents in this directory are used as part of a feature and API review for features in development and form the basis for public documentation and sample code.
+Documents in this directory are used as part of a feature or API review for features in development and form the basis for public documentation and sample code.
 Write specs so they can be directly consumed by an app developer or document author.